-- Students must continue to attend the same undergraduate partner college/university where they were awarded early assurance.
-Early assurance is non-transferrable.
+- Students must continue to attend the same undergraduate college/university where they were awarded early assurance.
+Early assurance is non-transferrable among participating schools.

 - Early Assurance students must be on track to successfully complete all required pre-requisite courses with a grade of “C-” or better to apply for admission to NEOMED.

-- Early Assurance students neither re-take the CASPer test nor do they interview at the time of application for admission to NEOMED.
+- Early Assurance students neither re-take the Altus Assessment CASPer test, nor re-interview at the time of application for admission to NEOMED.

-- Early Assurance Undergraduate admission decisions will be made by the NEOMED College of Medicine Admissions Committee in the October meeting.
+- Early Assurance Undergraduate admission decisions will be made by the NEOMED College of Medicine Admissions Committee in the September and October meetings.
 Candidates will receive an admission decision within two weeks.

 - Candidates that do not meet their early assurance admission requirements in October review will have the following two options from which to choose:

 - Withdraw from binding NEOMED early assurance and forfeit their reserved seat in the NEOMED College of Medicine.
 Their applications will be rolled into the AMCAS Regular Decision pool for consideration by other AAMC allopathic medical schools prior to the November 1 deadline.
 Or;

 - Maintain their binding NEOMED early assurance status and request a second review of their application credentials by the NEOMED College of Medicine Admissions Committee.
 January review must be requested by the candidate, but it is granted automatically without need for appeal.
 Review data may include consideration of fall semester grades improving GPA/BCPM GPA and/or new MCAT scores.
 All January review admission decisions are final for the admission cycle and candidates that do not meet admission standards will be denied admission for that admission cycle.
 Denied candidates shall not be reviewed again.